 What Papers Do I Have Served?

-The first papers you will have served on your spouse are:
+The first papers you will have served on (given to) the other party or parties are:

-Any other papers you filed to begin your divorce
+Any other papers you filed to begin the case

 Can I Be the Server?